-Coleus plants need an excellent light source to retain the markings and because the leaf markings are the sole point to this attractive plant, it's essential that you get the light requirements correct.
+Coleus plants need an excellent light source without scorching sun to retain the markings and because the leaf markings are the sole point to this attractive plant, it's essential that you get the light requirements correct.
 Sitting directly in a North, East or West facing window will be perfect, you may get away with a South facing window if the sunlight is filtered.

 For perfect results chose a bright light spot which is warmed by the sun.
 Then water frequently.

 We'll pretend you've followed our instructions above and chosen a bright spot which will therefore be warmed naturally by the sun.
 Such a placement will require you to keep the soil moist at all times, potentially meaning you'll be pulling out your watering can once or twice a week.
 Reduce watering in Winter and allow the soil to dry out a little.

 If you've ignored our light recommendation and chosen somewhere darker you'll still need to keep things moist, but achieving this will require you to water much less frequently to prevent things becoming too wet.

 Misting the leaves frequently is an ideal way to increase humidity around your Coleus and to keep the leaves looking wonderfully clean.
 That said, humidity in general is not often a big concern when it comes to these houseplants, so if you're not a "mister" don't fret about it.

 There is no need to feed these plants on a regular or heavy basis because Coleus tends not to be a flowering houseplant, nor do you want it to grow to large proportions.
-Using a standard fertilizer feed twice a year (once in Spring, once in Summer) is usually enough.
+Using a standard fertilizer feed four times a year (twice in Spring, twice in Summer) is usually enough.

 Provide average warmth no cooler than 10°C (50°F), otherwise you will risk your Coleus dying off.